What are Arts Awards?

 - 1 November 2013 (17.00)

-Funding decisions will be made approximately three months after the relevant deadline; we will tell you the result shortly afterwards.
+Funding decisions will be made approximately 15 weeks after the relevant deadline and we will tell you the result shortly afterwards.

 Large Arts Awards (over £30 000)

-Expressions of Interest forms can be submitted at any point in the year; however, we are no longer accepting proposals for the 2013 deadline.
+Expressions of Interest forms can be submitted at any point in the year for review at the next deadline.
+We are now accepting proposals for the 2014 deadline.

 You can contact us at: